 Aboriginal presence, war and the reuse of the Camp Columbia landscape

 Long before the establishment of Camp Columbia during the Second World War, Aboriginal people lived in and moved through the Wacol–Goodna area for thousands of years.
-While there are no confirmed archaeological records of permanent campsites or ceremonial grounds on the specific site later occupied by Camp Columbia, the absence of such records should not be interpreted as evidence of non-use.
+Archaeological work shows there were several Aboriginal camps in what is now Wacol – one opposite the current railway station and one on the site of the Queensland Correctional Services Academy.
 Much of the area was later heavily altered by military construction and post-war redevelopment.

-In his book Aboriginal Campsites of Greater Brisbane historian Dr.Ray Kerkhove documented traditional Aboriginal camps across the Brisbane region, including a campsite in the Goodna area, identified as the closest known camp to Wacol.
+In his book Aboriginal Campsites of Greater Brisbane historian Dr.Ray Kerkhove documented traditional Aboriginal camps across the Brisbane region, including a campsite in the Goodna area, but since more archaeological work has uncovered more camps in the area.
 This research situates the Camp Columbia area within a broader Aboriginal landscape rather than as an isolated site.

 Following the end of the war, Camp Columbia and its surrounding sites entered a new phase.
 Former wartime accommodation was repurposed to address Brisbane’s acute housing shortage.
-Wacol became a housing camp managed by the Queensland Housing Commission, accommodating a mixed population that included migrants, Aboriginal families and economically marginalised Australian-born residents.
+The Wacol Housing Camp was managed by the Queensland Housing Commission, accommodating a mixed population that included migrants, Aboriginal families and economically marginalised Australian-born residents.

 The Richards Family at Wacol